FlavScents AInsights Entry for Isobutyraldehyde (CAS: 78-84-2)

 - Molecular Weight: 72.11 g/mol

-- Functional Groups and Structure–Odor Relevance: Isobutyraldehyde is an aliphatic aldehyde characterized by a branched structure.
-The presence of the aldehyde group contributes to its pungent, fruity odor, which is significant in both flavor and fragrance applications.
+Isobutyraldehyde is a simple aliphatic aldehyde characterized by a branched structure.
+The presence of the aldehyde functional group contributes to its reactivity and odor profile, which is significant in both flavor and fragrance applications.
+Its structure-odor relationship is primarily influenced by the aldehyde group, which imparts a pungent, fruity aroma.

 Citation hooks: FlavScents; PubChem; FEMA